Zacks Investment Research Downgrades Ocuphire Pharma (NASDAQ:OCUP) to Hold

 According to Zacks, “Ocuphire Pharma Inc. is a clinical-stage ophthalmic biopharmaceutical company.
 It is focused on developing and commercializing therapies for the treatment of several eye disorders.
 The company’s product pipeline includes Nyxol Eye Drops(R) and APX3330.
 Ocuphire Pharma Inc., formerly known as Rexahn Pharmaceuticals Inc., is based in FARMINGTON HILLS, Mich. “

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Ikarian Capital LLC purchased a new stake in shares of Ocuphire Pharma during the first quarter worth $693,000.
-Norris Perne & French LLP MI bought a new position in Ocuphire Pharma in the 1st quarter worth about $458,000.
-Renaissance Technologies LLC bought a new position in Ocuphire Pharma in the 4th quarter worth about $479,000.
-Pura Vida Investments LLC purchased a new position in Ocuphire Pharma during the 1st quarter valued at about $334,000.
-Finally, Squarepoint Ops LLC bought a new stake in shares of Ocuphire Pharma during the fourth quarter valued at about $127,000.
-Hedge funds and other institutional investors own 7.26% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the company.
+Morgan Stanley raised its holdings in shares of Ocuphire Pharma by 779.4% during the 1st quarter.
+Morgan Stanley now owns 6,156 shares of the company’s stock worth $36,000 after buying an additional 5,456 shares in the last quarter.
+Geode Capital Management LLC acquired a new position in shares of Ocuphire Pharma during the 1st quarter worth $65,000.
+Millennium Management LLC acquired a new position in shares of Ocuphire Pharma during the 1st quarter worth $74,000.
+Susquehanna Fundamental Investments LLC bought a new stake in Ocuphire Pharma during the 2nd quarter worth $87,000.
+Finally, Regency Capital Management Inc. DE bought a new stake in Ocuphire Pharma during the 1st quarter worth $99,000.
+7.26% of the stock is owned by institutional investors.

 Ocuphire Pharma Company Profile